Alexandre de Marenches: Appointment by Pompidou

 He was eventually chosen to head the French intelligence services by French President Georges Pompidou mainly because of Marenches's perceived independence and integrity.
 Pompidou was aware that factions in the intelligence services had been circulating defamatory rumours for the last six months of de Gaulle's presidency on his wife and himself.
 Other rumours alleged Pompidou's involvement with the film star Alain Delon, whose bodyguard had been found murdered in September 1968.

 Some agents had taken the opportunity to smear Pompidou in revenge taking very firm action against some of their colleagues involved in the kidnapping of Ben Barka, the leader of the Moroccan opposition in 1965.
 Marenches was brought in to clear up the factions.
 The fact that Marenches had been close to de Gaulle's former comrade-in-arms, Alphonse Juin, may have also played a role in the original choice.

 In 1970, he was installed as head of the SDECE, the forerunner of the current DGSE.
 He deliberately carried out Pompidou's instruction to clean up the service and was indifferent to any protests on his actions.
-A natural activist, he began to travel and to meet with other governments to pursue the interests of France in different parts of the world.
+He began to travel and to meet with other governments to pursue the interests of France in different parts of the world.

+From 1975 onward, all the major clandestine operations began, notably in the Central African Republic, where the SDECE deposed President Jean-Bédel Bokassa.